sirin-koca/Java-Intermediate/README.md

-# Java-Basics
+# Java-Basics 🤖

-## Basic Java Programs to deep dive into the World of Java.
-Do checkout the 'trick' package.
-Good Luck!!!
+## Basic Java Programs to deep dive into the World of Java. 💫

-NOTE: - You might need COFFEE...
+_PS_.
+You might need coffeee...